darkxst/ha-operating-system/README.md

+# HAOS for Sonoff iHost

+This is a port of HAOS to run on Sonoff iHost.

+Documentation specific to this port is in the [Wiki](https://github.com/darkxst/ha-operating-system/wiki/HAOS-on-Sonoff-iHost)

-# Home Assistant Operating System
+## Home Assistant Operating System

 Home Assistant Operating System (formerly HassOS) is a Linux based operating system optimized to host [Home Assistant](https://www.home-assistant.io) and its [Add-ons](https://www.home-assistant.io/addons/).

 Home Assistant Operating System uses Docker as its container engine.
 By default it deploys the Home Assistant Supervisor as a container.
 Home Assistant Supervisor in turn uses the Docker container engine to control Home Assistant Core and Add-Ons in separate containers.
 Home Assistant Operating System is **not** based on a regular Linux distribution like Ubuntu.
 It is built using [Buildroot](https://buildroot.org/) and it is optimized to run Home Assistant.
-It targets single board compute (SBC) devices like the Raspberry Pi or ODROID but also supports x86-64 systems with UEFI.

 ## Features